 I have visited wineries and tasting rooms before, for example in Napa Valley and the Niagara Peninsula.
 On those visits my goals were different, but my memory tells me that each area’s tasting rooms were somewhat consistent in style and design.
 So what particularly struck me about my venture into Sonoma’s bubbly harvest was the tremendous contrast between the three tasting rooms that offer a range of champagnes.
 No one could possibly confuse one of these tasting rooms with another!

 … the wine business is … (almost) never about making money.
 It’s about not losing money.

-In other words, wine-making is a very competitive business.
+In other words, wine-making is a tough business.

-I had chosen these wineries based on their breadth of bubblies and their proximity, but another characteristic they shared was that they are well established businesses:
+I had chosen these wineries based on their breadth of bubblies and their proximity, but another characteristic they shared was that they are mature and successful businesses:

 – Korbel is the 12th largest wine producer in the US, shipping 1.2 million cases a year.
-They have some prize-winning wines and White House prestige, yet they also offer affordable bubblies that are quite drinkable.
+They have some prize-winning wines and White House prestige.
+However, they also offer affordable bubblies that are quite drinkable.

-– Jordan Vineyards, the family business from which J Vineyards sprung, is 43 years old; it has won awards for its wine, and Wine Spectator recently named it American Winery of the Year.
+– Jordan Vineyards, the family business from which J Vineyards sprung, is 43 years old.
+It has won awards for its wine.
+Moreover, Wine Spectator recently named it American Winery of the Year.

 – Iron Horse is the youngster of these three, yet still of a venerable age.
 An earlier version of its “About” page reported that it has served Presidents, the Queen and a Pope.